sufyanshoaib/sufyanshoaib.github.io/_posts/2015-01-29-grails-elasticsearch.markdown

 Here I have marked title and description properties to be `analyzed`, that is, the values stored in index will be tokenized, so if title has `Technology Expo Pakistan`, tokens will be `technology`, `expo`, `pakistan`.
 Boost has been given to give some priority to those fields in index while performing search.

-Update `Config.groovy` to define the datastore you are using in your project, this is because, elasticsearch hooks into GORM’s storage events
+Update `application.yml` to define datastore you are using in your system, thats because elasticsearch hooks into GORM’s storage events
+{% highlight ruby %}
+elasticSearch:
+   datastoreImpl: hibernateDatastore
+{% endhighlight %}

+For older grails versions, update `Config.groovy`:
 {% highlight ruby %}
 elasticsearch {
    datastoreImpl = 'hibernateDatastore'